sgotzler/Historical-TV-Guide/README.md

 If you are interested in collaborating on growing the dataset, or have access to unique archival materials about TV please contact us.

-Prof. Kathy Newman - kn4@andrew.cmu.edu
+Kathy M. Newman - kn4@andrew.cmu.edu
+- Associate Professor of English, CMU

+Matthew Lincoln - mlincoln@andrew.cmu.edu
+- Digital Humanities Developer, CMU Libraries